Skip to main content

 Carriacou

-This smaller island in the Grenadian archipelago has its own distinct culinary traditions, with an emphasis on hyper-local ingredients and traditional preparation methods.
+This smaller island in the Grenadian archipelago keeps its own cooking traditions, leaning on local ingredients and older preparation methods.

 Cultural Significance: